ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

 And as expected from theoretical results, there's no discernable bias:
 ![bias-means](/img/0042-mean-bias.svg)

+## Conclusion
+The overall conclusion: standard deviation of non-normal(skewed, contaminated, or both) distributions is a really tough statistic to get a valid confidence interval for.
+But a simple statistic (like mean) for an awkward distribution - or standard deviation of a simple distribution (like Normal or Uniform) - perform fine.

 ## Code
 Here's the computer programs, all in R.